 Is it better to get the flu than the flu vaccine?

 Definitely not.
-In the United States, more than 200,000 people are hospitalized from the flu each year.
+In the United States, more than 200,000 people are hospitalized due to the flu each year.
 The flu is an infection that can cause serious complications, especially among those who have a chronic health problem like kidney disease.
-It is a safer choice to receive the vaccine than getting the flu to get the immune protection.
+It is safer to receive the vaccine than to get immune protection by catching the flu.

 Do you have more protection against the flu if you get vaccinated twice?

-No, there has been no benefit shown to getting vaccinated twice against the flu in one year, even among the elderly populations with weakened immune systems.
+No, there is no benefit to getting vaccinated twice against the flu in one year, even among the elderly populations with weakened immune systems.

 While it is ideal to get vaccinated as soon as the vaccines are released in the fall, it can still be beneficial to be vaccinated in January or later.
 The flu virus is unpredictable and the seasons can vary substantially.
 The flu usually peaks in January or February, but can occur as late as May.

 Are serious reactions to the flu vaccine common?